ahmadawais/WPGulp/ReadMe.md

 - You must have [Git](https://git-scm.com/) and [NodeJS](https://nodejs.org/en/download/), and [Gulp](http://gulpjs.com/) installed globally.

 ### WPGulpTheme
-Checkout a basic WordPress theme implementation with WPGulp called [WPGulpTheme](https://github.com/ahmadawais/WPGulpTheme).
+Check out a basic WordPress theme implementation with WPGulp called [WPGulpTheme](https://github.com/ahmadawais/WPGulpTheme).
 This theme demonstrates the architecture followed by default within WPGulp, which is most definitely optional.

 ## To do
 It's hard to maintain a FOSS free and open source software project on my own.
-Which is why there's a backlog and an incomplete to-do list.
+Which is why there are a backlog and an incomplete to-do list.
 - [x] Build WPGulp ✔︎
 - [x] Write an introductory blog post about WPGulp ✔︎
 - [x] Improve documentation with more easy to follow details ✔︎